 Length: 16 bit field.
 The total length of the value portion of the TLV.

-Endpoint Behaviour ID: 16 bit field.
-The code point for the endpoint behavior for this SRv6 SID as defined in [I-D.ietf-spring-srv6-network-programming].
+Endpoint Behavior: 16 bit field.
+The code point for the endpoint behavior for this SRv6 SID as defined in section 9.2 of [I-D.ietf-spring-srv6-network-programming].

 Flags: 8 bit field with the following definition: